hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-5.md

 ## Summary

 Congratulations!
-You just learned to write a JSON-based TopN query to search for the top Wikipedia page edits in our `wikiticker` dataSource.
+You just learned to write a JSON-based TopN query to search for the top Wikipedia page edits in our `wikipedia` dataSource.

 Feel free to check out the appendix for more examples on how to query the dataSource using other Aggregation Queries, Metadata Queries and Search Queries.